Rabisu: Rabisu in the Bible

+It is possible that this displays a continued tradition in the emerging culture of the Hebrews.

 Rabisu is listed in the rituals of Šurpu which have to do with burning, such as the symbolic burning of witches.
 The Shurpu ritual allows the banishment of Rabisu described as "a demon that springs unawares on its victims".

 Nature of the Rabisu

-The spirit identified by the Akkadians as “Rabisu” is not an inherently evil spirit.
+The spirit identified by the Akkadians as "Rabisu" is not an inherently evil spirit.
 Despite the Hebrew Bible referring to demons as evil by nature, the demonology expressed by the Akkadians suggests that Rabisu, rather than being an entity of evil, was an entity with no particular moral implications.
 Rather, the Rabisu was a spirit sent out to correct the transgressions committed by humans.
-“In Gen 4:7, Robes, which is routinely thought to denote a demon [in which] Akkadian texts indicate that the rabisu is a neutral being that is nothing other than a current of wind dispatched by the deities to perform certain duties” When one refers to the spirit of the Rabisu as an evil emtity (Evil Rabisu) it may be better interpreted as reference to malicious action performed by the Rabisu in response to the wayward actions of an afflicted human.
+"In Gen 4:7, Robes, which is routinely thought to denote a demon [in which] Akkadian texts indicate that the rabisu is a neutral being that is nothing other than a current of wind dispatched by the deities to perform certain duties".
+When one refers to the spirit of the Rabisu as an evil entity (Evil Rabisu) it may be better interpreted as reference to malicious action performed by the Rabisu in response to the wayward actions of an afflicted human.
 That is, the malicious event does not reflect the Rabisu spirit as a whole.